Leavitt Lab

 Ph.D. student 2021 - present

-B.S., Peking University
+B.S., Chemistry, Peking University

-M.S., University of California, Los Angeles
+M.S., Atmospheric and Ocean Sciences, University of California, Los Angeles

-Jiawen is a 3rd year Ph.D. candidate in Leavitt Lab at Dartmouth College.
+Jiawen is a Ph.D. candidate in Leavitt Lab at Dartmouth College.
 He received his B.S. in Chemistry at Peking University and his M.S. in Atmospheric and Oceanic Sciences at University of California, Los Angeles (UCLA).
 His research focuses on using isotope signatures, especially tools like clumped isotopes, to resolve the provenance of methane and hydrogen gas.
 The goal is to combine lab incubation and modeling to understand the mechanism of methane and hydrogen clumped isotope fractionation in methanogenesis, methanotrophy and hydrogenotrophy.
 Aside from work, Jiawen likes hiking and skiing.

 Projects: Methane clumped isotopes, methanogenesis, methanotrophy, hydrogen clumped isotopes.